jibin-sebastian/jibin-sebastian/README.md

 - End-to-end machine learning in aviation: Predicting flight fares using data exploration, cleaning, feature engineering, and model building.
 - Unsupervised ML for customer segmentation in the retail sector using PCA and KMeans.
-- Ongoing research on Automated classification of activity groups using empirical motion data.
+- A research case study on Automated classification of activity groups using empirical motion data.

 ## Let's Connect!  :calling: